 - Restless leg syndrome.

-Now, how does anemia contribute to insomnia?
-Insomnia, which is the inability to sleep well, is not necessarily caused by anemia but if you have iron-deficiency anemia, you are very likely to have insomnia.
+Now, what is the connection between anemia and insomnia?
+Insomnia, which is the inability to sleep well, is not necessarily caused by anemia but if you have severe anemia, you are very likely to experience insomnia symptoms.

 What is Iron Deficiency Anemia?

 Iron deficiency is the lack of sufficient iron in the body and this often results in iron deficiency anemia, a case of very few healthy red blood cells present in the body.
 Iron deficiency anemia is not a direct cause of insomnia.
-People that suffer from insomnia due to iron deficiency anemia are majorly reacting to some of the symptoms of this anemia.
+People experiencing sleep disorders due to iron deficiency anemia are majorly reacting to some of the symptoms of this anemia.

 Symptoms of Iron Deficiency Anemia

-The symptoms may include fatigue, Restless leg syndrome, palpitations, shortness of breath, brittle nails, pale skin, cold hands and cold feet, dizziness, weird cravings for things that are not food like chalk, or clay, loss of hair.
+The symptoms may include fatigue, Restless leg syndrome, palpitations, shortness of breath, brittle nails, pale skin, cold hands and cold feet, dizziness, weird cravings for things that are not food like chalk, or clay and loss of hair.
 Let's discuss them in detail.

 This is a state of being overly tired.
 This happens in iron-deficient anemic patients when the body is too tired from struggling to transport oxygenated blood around the body.
 Let's not forget that the reason for this struggle is due to reduced red blood cells in the body and so the heart is doing overtime, trying to pump enough blood to make the body function as it should.
-After this tiresome process, your body is too tired to fall asleep because sleeping requires certain processes that the body Is too exhausted to carry out.
+After this tiresome process, your body is too tired to fall asleep, causing you to experience sleep problems because sleeping requires certain processes that the body Is too exhausted to carry out.

 Restless Leg Syndrome(RLS)